bluesNbrews/computerSystems/README.md

 Implement a Depth First Search using recursion.
 The complexity is O(n^2), due to an adjacency matrix.

+### prims.cpp

+A greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
+The time complexity is O(n^2).
+If a min heap is used the time complexity will be O(nlogn).

+### Queue.h

+Header file for queue data structure (node structure, enqueue function and dequeue function).

 ### trapRainWater.cpp

 Given an elevation map (with non-negative integers), compute how much water the terrain map will trap.
 The map is shown below.
 This algorithm runs in O(n) time.

 ![trapRainWater](https://github.com/bluesNbrews/computerSystems/blob/master/img/trapRainWater.png)

-### Queue.h

-Header file for queue data structure (node structure, enqueue function and dequeue function).